-All incidents should be reported by the sponsoring agency, via telephone, to the local Learning for Life representative within 24 hours of the occurrence.
-As soon thereafter as possible, a LFL Incident Information Report should be completed and transmitted, via fax or e-mail, both to the national office for Exploring and the local Learning for Life office.
-This report may be found in the Appendix Section of these Guidelines.
-The national office will coordinate with the legal counsel or other authorized representative from the sponsoring agency with regard to applicable liability insurance coverage.
+All incidents should be reported by the participating agency, via telephone, to the local Learning for Life representative within 24 hours of the occurrence.
+As soon thereafter as possible, an Incident Information Report should be completed and transmitted, via fax or e-mail, both to the national office for Exploring and the local Learning for Life office.
+This report may be found online at www.exploring.org/training-safety.
+The national office will coordinate with the legal counsel or other authorized representative from the participating agency with regard to applicable liability insurance coverage.